 - Humane Society ID tag

-- Follow up calls with our Adoption Counselors to make sure your new pet is adjusting well
+- Follow-up communication with our Adoption Counselors to make sure your new pet is adjusting well

 They Deserve to Know Love.